What to Look For In a Financial Adviser

 Fee-Based advisers will get paid directly by their clients, and may also receive a commission from the mutual fund, insurance company, or other third-party for the financial product they sell you.

 Commissions, referral fees, and other kick-backs create a conflict of interest between the adviser and the client.
-It may sound crazy, but most 'advisers' can increase their pay by advising clients to invest in higher-cost products that pay the advisor higher commissions.
-So the adviser earns more money while the client’s returns diminish due to higher fees.
-Commissioned advisors also have other incentives designed to increase profitability of their company, often at a cost to the client.
+It may sound crazy, but most 'advisers' have massive financial incentives to advise clients toward higher-cost financial products that pay the adviser higher commissions.
+The adviser earns more money while your returns diminish due to higher fees.
+Commissioned advisers also have other incentives designed to increase the profitability of their company, often at a cost to the client.
 Not only are advisers incentivised to guide you in a particular direction, but many commission programs include sales contests and other incentives designed to get advisers to push particular (usually high-profit) products to their clients.
+It’s the financial equivalent of a restaurant pushing a fish special because the fish is going bad - only with your money.

 A fee-only adviser can only accept compensation directly from their clients for the advice provided, similar to the way most attorneys or CPAs work.
 This means they are not allowed to take commissions or receive other kickbacks related to the advice they give.
 Make sure to ask an adviser if they accept any commissions, referral fees, personal perks , or any other kickbacks from outside companies.
 An adviser should be paid only by the client, which greatly reduces conflicts of interest.

 Loyalty goes to whomever writes the check, so if an adviser is paid through a commission from the insurance company or mutual fund company, the adviser's loyalty is to those companies.
 And legally speaking, commissioned advisers are acting as representatives of the insurance or brokerage company, and therefore have a legal duty of loyalty to their company, not their clients.
 Both insurance agents and stock brokers are compensated as either commissioned or fee-based advisers.